GoGo-Coders/Video-streaming-service/README.md

-# Video-streaming-service
-A netflix like video streaming web app
+## A lightweight Video streaming service.